openstack/monasca-agent/README.md

 ## Statsd
 The Agent ships with a Statsd daemon implementation called monstatsd.
 A statsd client can be used to send metrics to the Forwarder via the Statsd daemon.

-monstatsd will accept metrics submitted by functions in either the standard statsd Python client library, or mon-agent's monstatsd-python Python client library.
+monstatsd will accept metrics submitted by functions in either the standard statsd Python client library, or monasca-agent's monstatsd-python Python client library.
 The advantage of using the monstatsd-python library is that it is possible to specify dimensions on submitted metrics.
 Dimensions are not handled by the standard statsd client.

 Statsd metrics are not bundled along with the metrics gathered by the Collector, but are flushed to the agent Forwarder on a separate schedule (every 10 seconds by default, rather than 15 seconds for Collector metrics).